RajeshKrSahoo/Data-Science-technology-skills-in-demand-Analysis-2020-2019/README.md

 ### Over all Ranks Table and Demanding Skills::

   Below is Data Science Skills in-demand technolgies table, which tells about the in-demand techs requirements in DS job posted by different companies

 <img width="942" alt="rank Table" src="https://user-images.githubusercontent.com/27301175/74145545-1cdd7d80-4c25-11ea-8d9d-36ee968c99a5.png">

+### DS in-demand tech skill analysis Process:
+      1)  Job Posting on Data Science has been Scrapped from different sites for data
+      2)  Mathematical Analysis like avg, percentage changes in demand compared to previous year
+      3)  Visualisation of Datas using matplotlib and Plotly
+      4)  Rank calculation of overall datas above 5% of job posting

 ### Thanks :)

+    Files: 1) TechSkills.ipynb
+           2) JobData_2019.csv